eitansuez/ms-expression/README.md

 ### Scenario #1:  Monolith

 1. Start up a eureka server.
-One way to do this is with the spring cloud cli, as follows:
+One way to do this is with the [Spring Cloud CLI](http://cloud.spring.io/spring-cloud-cli/single/spring-cloud-cli.html), as follows:

     ```bash
     spring cloud eureka